ev3dev/ev3dev.github.io/docs/tutorials/connecting-to-the-internet-via-usb.md

     3. Click *Apply* to save your changes.
-After a short time, the ev3dev entry (or whatever you named it) should show connected and have a Self-Assigned IP address
+After a short time, the ev3dev entry (or whatever you named it) should show connected and have a Self-Assigned IP address.

         {% include screenshot.html source="/images/osx/10.9/CDC-Connected.png" %}

-    4. To share our Internet connection with the EV3.
-Go back to *System Preferences* and select *Sharing*.
+    4. To share our Internet connection with the EV3, go back to *System Preferences* and select *Sharing*.

         {% include screenshot.html source="/images/osx/10.9/SystemPreferencesSharing.png" %}